renaudMaupoux/wp-plugin-note-mon-site/README.md

 - 👋 Hi, I’m @renaudMaupoux
 - 👀 I’m interested in Wordpress and PHP
-- 🌱 I’m currently learning how to create a plugin with the help of @vincedubroeucq
+- 🌱 I’m currently learning how to create a plugin
+- 💞️ Thanks @vincedubroeucq for his help